UrbanCompass/bazel/site/designs/_posts/2015-03-06-bazel-init.md

 script.
 We could use the Skylark support to make it a subset of python or we could use a bash script.
 Python support would be portable since provided by Bazel itself and consistent with skylark.
-It also gives immediate support for manipulating BUILD files.
+It also gives immediate support for manipulating UCBUILD files.
 So keeping a "skylark-like" syntax, the interface would look like:

 ```python